 Tap Room.
-A retail establishment that is attached to a microbrewery and open to the public for the sale of malt or brewed beverages for on-site and/or off-site consumption.
+A retail establishment that is associated with a microbrewery or distillery, which may be detached from the primary manufacturing facility, and open to the public for the sale of spirits, malt or brewed beverages for on-site and/or off-site consumption.